Our 485 series

 Oldie, but goldie

 Originally, the 485 was scheduled for gradual phasing out from the mid-2000s.
-To support the S-Bahn vehicle fleet, some of these deactivated trains were reactivated from 2010, putting 22 quarter trains of this series back into service.
+To support the S-Bahn vehicle fleet, some of these deactivated trains were retrofitted in our Fleet Maintenance Depot in Schöneweide from 2010.
+The first retrofitted 485 carried passengers again on 4 March 2011.

-However, since the trains can no longer be equipped with the new train control system (ZBS), their service is expected to end in December 2023.
-Then, the 485 will be sent into its well-deserved retirement.
+However, since the trains can no longer be equipped with the new train control system (ZBS), their service has ended : On 12 November 2023, the 485 has been sent into its well-deserved retirement.

 The 485 series exterior